ajwills72/critical-thinking/docs/EvaluatingRisk.md

 people.
 As you were taught in high school, the number of pairs in a group is n(n-1)/2, where _n_ is the size of the group.
 So, in a group of 5 people, there are 10 pairs.
 However, this number goes up very quickly.
 In a group of 10 people, there are 45 pairs.
-In a group od 20, 190 pairs.
+In a group of 20, there are 190 pairs.
 In a class of 30 children, there are 435 pairs of children!

 Applying this to our birthday example, there are of course 365 days in the year (let's ignore Feb 29th).
 So, the chance of any one pair of